TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

               <img src="###SRC###"
                    srcset="|*|###SRC### ###SRCSETCANDIDATE###,|*|###SRC### ###SRCSETCANDIDATE###" ###PARAMS### ###ALTPARAMS######SELFCLOSINGTAGSLASH###>

-         - :code:`picture` renders a picture tag containing source tags for each resolutions: and a :code:`<img>` tag for the default image.
+         - :ts:`picture` renders a picture tag containing source tags for each resolutions: and a :code:`<img>` tag for the default image.
 Picture is in the working draft for HTML5 (http://www.w3.org/TR/html-picture-element/).